-By Magic Actions -Updated: 12 October, 2018.
+By Magic Actions -Updated: 29 June, 2019.
 Hi, everyone!
 One of the new features on YouTube is support for AV1 video decoding.
 AV1 is a new, royalty-free, media codec that promises better compression rates than H.264, H.265/HEVC, and smaller file size without loss of video quality.
 AV1 is based largely on Google's VP9 code and targets an expected improvement of about 30% over VP9 and HEVC.

 To enable support for AV1 on YouTube, you simply need go to the TestTube page and select "Prefer AV1 for SD" or "Always Prefer AV1" in the AV1 section of the TestTube page.
 After you have made your selection, you can go to the AV1 test playlist on YouTube to view how AV1 codec videos are played smoothly on your computer.

-Thank you for using Magic Actions !
+Thank you for using Magic Actions and enjoy safe browsing!